 As already mentioned, Cardano’s PoS network functions through validators who ensure its integrity.
 These are the nodes that are tasked with keeping an updated copy of the state of the blockchain, which will then be used to verify transactions later on.

 ADA holders can delegate their stake using Daedalus or Yoroi wallets.
-Staking Cardano can be as simple as storing your ADA tokens in your wallet to a preferred pool and letting an operator maintain their stake on their behalf.
+Staking Cardano can be as simple as delegating your ADA tokens in your wallet to a preferred pool and letting an operator maintain their stake on their behalf.
 Stakers will then be entitled to a reward proportional to their stake, allowing them to earn passive rewards for validating blocks.

 Where to Stake ADA